The Carnivorous Plant FAQ v. 11.5

 Byblis rorida Lowrie & Conran

 A: The genus is small.
 Oddly enough, some of my own observations of the plants in cultivation were cited as important evidence that some of the plants that had been discovered and were in cultivation in the 1990s merited separate species status!
-Even horticulture can yield cool science!
+Even horticulture by casual enthusiasts can yield cool science!
+This is a reminder to us all, to carefully document even our little cultivation experiments.

 The two species B. gigantea and B. lamellata are very similar, and are coarse perennial species up to about 70 cm tall that can resprout from rootstocks.
 The rest of the species (sometimes refered to as the Byblis liniflora complex) are smaller, more delicate, and in cultivation are at most annuals or short-lived biennials.